Arch-ive/Seasoned-Recipes/content/recipe/main/Curry/Red/Paste/index.md

 {{< /gallery >}}
 <br><br>
 {{< alert "check" >}}
 Put away the mortar and pestle.
-We'll add these to the blender in due course.
+We'll add these to the food processor later.
 {{< /alert >}}
 {{< figure
     src="gallery/mort1.jpg"